hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 ## Introduction

 This is the second post within the series of Solana-Ethereum bridge-dedicated blog posts of ours.
-The first one is in [here](https://blog.nil.foundation/2021/10/11/solana-ethereum-bridge.html).
+The first one is in [here](https://blog.nil.foundation/2021/10/14/solana-ethereum-bridge.html).

 ## Hi!
 I'm 5yo and I eat glue.
-Explain to me how would this bridge of yours work?
+Explain to me how this bridge of yours works?

 Hello, fellow glue eater!
 ELI5 is not something we do usually but this time we will try.
 So lets get to it.

 First thing first.
-The project we do is not the brigde itself in terms of how people commonly think of bridges.
+The project we do is not the bridge itself in terms of how people commonly think of bridges.
 It is a core to the bridge (first completely trustless bridge, by the way).
 A Solana's 'Light-Client' state verification protocol.
 So you wouldn't be able to "transfer tokens" out of the box, but applications